arkovia/acts/arkovia-constitution-act.md

 #### Segment 3: Prime Gen Election Protocol

 1. Voting is compulsory
-2. Gens may vote for themselves
+2. Gens may not vote for themselves
 3. Prime gen receives right to casting vote
 4. Follows Genesis Council voting protocol
-5. Gen with Highest votes receives Prime Gen
+5. Gen with highest votes receives Prime Gen
-6. Prime Gens may be re-elected, however the Prime Gen may not vote for themselves
+6. Prime Gens may be re-elected
-7. Genesis Council vote held

 #### Segment 4: Replacement of Prime Gen
 The Genesis Council may hold a vote to remove the Prime Gen. The Prime Gen does not need to be present.
 At least `50% + 1` of the Gens not including the Prime Gen must approve.